 Emotional Messages Move People - Put Emotion into your Message Map

-Emotional messages move people
+Emotional messages move people to act

-Home base is the heart and soul of your Message Map
+The heart and soul of your Message Map

 • Captures attention and pulls in your audience.